The Best Christmas Lights for Any Indoor or Outdoor Display

 Who hasn’t slowed down to marvel at a house with an especially elaborate display of colorful holiday lights?
 Or, for that matter, a towering Christmas tree decked from top to bottom with twinkling lights and shiny ornaments?
 One of the joys of the season is all the opportunities for creative and beautiful displays of holiday décor, and prime among those decorations are string lights.

 These days, however, the choice of holiday lights goes far beyond the old-style large incandescent bulbs that once graced the Christmas trees and eaves of homes everywhere.
-You now have a choice of bulb type, a much wider range of colors, sizes, shapes, and even twinkling ptaterns—from a simple on/off alternation to elaborate dancing displays set to music.
-Read on for an overview of what to consider when choosing your holiday lights, along with three recommendations for the best Christmas lights you can string up this year.
+You now have a choice of bulb type, a much wider range of colors, sizes, shapes, and even twinkling patterns—from a simple on/off alternation to elaborate dancing displays set to music.
+Read on for an overview of what to consider when choosing your holiday lights, along with five recommendations for the best Christmas lights you can string up this year:

 Shopping Considerations for Christmas Lights